Self Winding Clock Company: History

-Self Winding Clock Company clock movements
+Clock movements

 When Self Winding Clock Company started producing clocks, the vast majority of the actual clock movements were made by the Seth Thomas Clock Company and the remainder were made by the E. Howard & Co.
 The most expensive clocks could be equipped with the higher grade movement made by E. Howard.
 SWCC then fitted their motor-winding components and synchronizing apparatus to the movements.
 The movements were mounted in cases of various designs, often in case styles similar to those of companies like Seth Thomas and E. Howard.
 The SWCC appears to have been manufacturing their own clock movements by 1892, for they are all stamped "Self Winding Clock Co".
 Earlier movements were stamped with Seth Thomas or E. Howard markings.

-The unique feature of SWCC clocks was the fact that the clocks were wound electrically.
+The unique feature of SWCC clocks was that the clocks were wound electrically.
 The success of SWCC depended upon the clocks being reliably wound every hour without failure.
 The hourly winding motor was the one element of the clock that was most likely to fail.
 Over a span of about 15 years, the design of the SWCC movements went through a series of modifications aimed at improving reliability.
 The first six different styles all had the winding motor added to the SWCC movement.
 The final design, termed the "F" movement or Vibrator movement, was a major improvement.
 This movement, with minor modifications, was used for the next 60 plus years.
 In this design, the motor proved to be much more reliable and was now an integral part of the movement rather than added on below the clock works.
 The "F" movement motor employed a vibrating up and down motion rather than rotary motion to re-wind the mainspring.

 SWCC imprinted all of their movements with serial numbers.
 The serial numbers were used for inventory purposes and were assigned in ascending order.
 It is possible to approximately date the time of manufacture of a movement based on the serial number.
 The first "F" movements were made in 1898 and were made into the 1940s.
 However, it is not possible to automatically date a particular clock by the movement serial number.
 SWCC had a practice of exchanging clock movements rather than servicing a movement and then returning it to the same clock.
 This results in rarely finding a SWCC clock with its original movement.
 Identification tag numbers also often do not match movement serial numbers because the tags were not changed when the movement was exchanged.
 The total number of "F" movements manufactured could be confusing.
 The lowest serial numbers are in the 33,000 range and the highest is in the 402,000 range.
 There were large numbering gaps and it has been calculated that probably around 200,000 movements were produced.